RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

 Among other things, this makes the [qplot](http://docs.ggplot2.org/0.9.3/qplot.html) function available to us.
 We can use this as an alternative to the basic `plot` command described above

     qplot(iris$Petal.Length, iris$Petal.Width,col=iris$Species)

+Alternatively, we can save ourselves typing `iris$` a lot by telling `qplot` that the data we are referring to is the iris data

+    qplot(data=iris,Petal.Length, Petal.Width,col=Species)

 To get help about the functionality in the ggplot2 package: